naganandy/graph-based-deep-learning-literature/conference-publications/folders/years/2024/publications_acl24/chatea_acl24/README.md

 @inproceedings{chatea_acl24,
-title = {Unlocking the Power of Large Language Models for Entity Alignment}, author = {Jiang, Xuhui and Shen, Yinghan and Shi, Zhichao and Xu, Chengjin and Li, Wei and Li, Zixuan and Guo, Jian and Shen, Huawei and Wang, Yuanzhuo}, booktitle = {Proceedings of the 2024 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (NAACL)}, pages = {7566--7583}, year = {2024}
+title = {Unlocking the Power of Large Language Models for Entity Alignment}, author = {Jiang, Xuhui and Shen, Yinghan and Shi, Zhichao and Xu, Chengjin and Li, Wei and Li, Zixuan and Guo, Jian and Shen, Huawei and Wang, Yuanzhuo}, booktitle = {Proceedings of the 62nd Annual Meeting of the Association for Computational Linguistics (ACL)}, pages = {7566--7583}, year = {2024}
 }